brandonbeckett1/linux-admin-lab-challenge/day1-audit/day1-objectives.md

 * Your current umask and the effect it had

-* Top 3 biggest .log files## Day 1 – Mastering File Discovery & Navigation Tools
+* Top 3 biggest .log files
-Focus: tree, find, locate, ls -l, umask

-### Tasks:
-Install and run tree on /etc, then on /home

-Use find to locate all .conf files under /etc

-Update locate with sudo updatedb, then search for nginx.conf

-Check your umask, then test how new files/directories are created with it

-### Bonus:
-Change your umask temporarily, test again, then reset it